jedevc/fyp-report/report.md

 each other in co-recursive structures which require prototypes.

-Additionally, as we inspect each variable access as we output it, we inspect if it uses an external library - if it does, we generate the correct `#include` directive, adding it to a set.
+Additionally, as we inspect each variable access as we output it, we inspect if it uses an external library: if it does, we generate the correct `#include` directive, adding it to a set.
 Then these includes are prefixed to the C code, along with the other includes that may have been manually specified.